 The study was initially available on the Woolworths website but has since been removed.
 Here’s a summary of some of the main findings:

-- The big weekly shop was dead.
-On average, Australians spent just 34 per cent of their weekly food budget on their primary shopping day – they were increasingly “using the supermarket like a pantry”, according to the report.
+*The big weekly shop was dead.
+On average, Australians spent just 34% of their weekly food budget on their primary shopping day.
+They were increasingly “using the supermarket like a pantry”, according to the report.

-- Sunday was becoming the new Saturday for supermarket shopping, with 18 per cent of Australians making Sunday their primary shopping day, up 3 per cent since 2012.
+*Sunday was becoming the new Saturday for supermarket shopping, with 18% of Australians making Sunday their primary shopping day (up 3%t since 2012).

-- Households headed by a person aged 48-49 years spent $3,548 more on food and non-alcoholic beverages each year than the average Australian
+*Households headed by a person aged 48-59 years spent $3,548 more on food and non-alcoholic beverages each year than the average Australian.

-- There was a 31.5 per cent increase in the number of children still living with their parents between 2006 and 2011 – reflected in higher food costs for longer for many households
+*There was a 31.5% increase in the number of children still living with their parents between 2006 and 2011, reflected in higher food costs for many households.

-- The proportion of items purchased on promotion at Woolworths was up 10 per cent per annum.
+*The proportion of items purchased on promotion at Woolworths was up 10% per annum.

-- The potato was Australia’s side dish of choice in 1984, accounting for 72 per cent of side dish purchases.
-This had dropped to 39 per cent, with the popularity of pasta, noodles and rice increasing to make up 61 per cent of side dish purchases.
+*The potato was Australia’s side dish of choice in 1984, accounting for 72% of side dish purchases.
+This had dropped to 39%, with the popularity of pasta, noodles and rice increasing to make 61% of side dish purchases.

-- Current trends included ‘superfoods’ including kale, blueberries and sweet potato, which have become part of the standard line in the Woolworths fresh product section.
+*Current trends included “superfoods” such as kale, blueberries and sweet potato, which had become part of the standard line in the Woolworths fresh product section.

-- Housing costs (rent or mortgage payments) accounted for the largest share of household expenditure (18 per cent) and saw the single largest increase in household expenditure since 1984, up 380 per cent.
+*Housing costs (rent or mortgage payments) accounted for the largest share of household expenditure (18%) and saw the single largest increase in household expenditure since 1984 (up 380%).

-- Food and non-alcoholic drink spending accounted for the second largest percentage of household expenditure (17 per cent).
+*Food and non-alcoholic drink spending accounted for the second largest percentage of household expenditure (17%).

-- Generation X “has emerged as Generation debt” – more than half of all households headed by a Gen X member had a home loan and one third had a credit card debt.
+*Generation X had “emerged as Generation Debt”.
+More than half of all households headed by a Gen X member had a home loan and one third had a credit card debt.